-Campus housing consists of 11 high-rise buildings and 8 smaller houses.
+Campus housing consists of 13 high-rise buildings and 8 smaller houses.
 Students also live in university owned multi-story buildings away from main campus.
 Housing is apartment style in the latter.
 While most rooms are doubles, there are a few singles and triples.
 Houses are single sex.
 High-rises are co-educational according to floors and wings with single sex suites.
-Housing is limited to undergraduate students.
+Housing is primarily provided to undergraduate students.

 Campus housing remains open for student occupancy from August 15th through May 15th.
 During the winter and summer breaks, when classes are not in session, most residence halls are closed.

 A Residence Life Staff member is responsible for each high-rise.
 Each hall within a high-rise has a resident assistant.
 Security training is required for all resident staff prior to the beginning of classes.
 Monthly staff meetings for resident assistants include an update on problems and discussion of potential solutions.

 Housing for upperclassmen (juniors and seniors) is based on a lottery while freshmen and sophomores are assigned according to their request and space limitations.
 Changes are made on a space available basis.